-The National Synchrotron Light Source (NSLS) uses a linear accelerator and booster synchrotron to guide charged particles in orbit inside two electron storage rings for use in a wide range of physical and biological experiments.
-The NSLS produces beams of very intense light in the x-ray, ultraviolet, and infrared spectra, allowing scientists to study the structure of proteins, investigate the properties of new materials, and understand the fate of chemicals in the environment.
-Although the current NSLS has been continually updated since its commissioning in 1982, today the practical limits of its performance have been reached.
-To continue advances in these fields, construction of the NSLS-II, conceived as the next generation synchrotron light source, began in 2008.
-To help meet the critical scientific challenges of our energy future, this new state-of-the-art, medium-energy electron storage ring synchrotron will provide x-rays more than 10,000 times brighter than the current NSLS and will focus on research at the nanoscale.
-The NSLS-II will enable scientists to focus on some of the nation's most important scientific challenges at the nanoscale level. including clean, affordable energy, molecular electronics, and high-temperature superconductors.
-The NSLS-II is expected to be operational in 2015.
+The National Synchrotron Light Source (NSLS) used a linear accelerator and booster synchrotron to guide charged particles in orbit inside two electron storage rings for use in a wide range of physical and biological experiments.
+Using beams of very intense light in the x-ray, ultraviolet, and infrared spectra, the NSLS allowed scientists to study the structure of proteins, investigate the properties of new materials, and understand the fate of chemicals in the environment.
+Although the NSLS had been continually updated since its commissioning in 1982, the practical limits of its performance had been reached and operations were permanently ceased in September 2014.
+The NSLS is currently in a transition to a safe state involving the removal of all hazardous materials in anticipation for utilization of the facility by other organizations.

+To continue advances in these fields,

+construction of the NSLS-II, conceived as the next generation synchrotron light source, began in 2008.
+To help meet the critical scientific challenges of our energy future, this new state-ofthe-art, medium-energy electron storage ring synchrotron will provide x-rays more than 10,000 times brighter than the NSLS and will focus on research at the nanoscale.
+The NSLS-II will enable scientists to focus on some of the nation's most important scientific challenges at the nanoscale level, including clean, affordable energy, molecular electronics, and high-temperature superconductors.
+In October 2014, the NSLS-II achieved "first light," when the first shutter was opened to begin commissioning of the first experimental station (called a beamline) allowing powerful x-rays to travel to a phosphor detector and capture the facility's first photons.
+The NSLS -II is expected to be fully operational by the end of 2015.